Honi Soit: 'Vagina Soit'

 In August 2013, the newspaper made international headlines after printing a cover featuring photographs of 18 vulvae.
 The newspaper was pulled from stands within hours after it was decided the censoring of the images was not sufficient.
 This was due to the fact that black bars placed over certain parts of the vulvae were not completely opaque.

 A statement released by the women editors stated "We are tired of society giving us a myriad of things to feel about our own bodies.
 We are tired of having to attach anxiety to our vaginas.
 We are tired of vaginas being either artificially sexualised (porn) or stigmatised (censorship and airbrushing).
 We are tired of being pressured to be sexual, and then being shamed for being sexual."

 Allegations against Tony Abbott

-The paper became a point of contention in the lead up to the 2013 Australian federal election, as a standing record of the allegedly violent and anti-social conduct of Prime Ministerial candidate Tony Abbott during his time at University.
-Abbott became the 28th Prime Minister of Australia.
+The paper became a point of contention in the lead up to the 2013 Australian federal election, as a standing record of the allegedly violent and anti-social conduct of opposition leader Tony Abbott during his time at university.